fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ![Linestring](images/linestring.png)

 Linestrings (also known as polylines or linestrips) are defined by an ordered list of points with linear interpolation in between.
-They are the basic building block of a Lanelet map and used for any phisically observable part of the map.
+They are the basic building block of a lanelet map and used for any phisically observable part of the map.

 Linestrings must consist of at least one point to be valid and must not self-intersect.
 Linestrings must always have a *type* so that their purpose can be determined.